Shechem: History

-Shechem was a very ancient commercial center due to its position in the middle of vital trade routes through the region.
-A very old "Way of the Patriarchs" trade route runs in the north–south direction.
+Shechem was an ancient commercial center due to its position in the middle of vital trade routes through the region.
+An old "Way of the Patriarchs" trade route runs in the north–south direction.

 Chalcolithic

-The oldest settlement in Shechem goes back to about six thousand years ago, during the Chalcolithic period (4000–3500 BCE).
+The oldest settlement in Shechem goes back to about five thousand years ago, during the Chalcolithic period (3500-3000 BCE).
 At that time agriculture was already practiced.

-Bronze Age
+Early Bronze

-Subsequently, during the Early Bronze Age, activity seems to have moved to the nearby area of Khirbet Makhneh el-Fauqa.
-Some publications claim that Shechem is mentioned in the third-millennium Ebla tablets, but this has been denied by competent archaeologists.
+During the Early Bronze Age, activity seems to have moved to the nearby area of Khirbet Makhneh el-Fauqa.
+Some publications claim that Shechem is mentioned in the third-millennium Ebla tablets, but this has been denied by archaeologists.